DevIncept/WebDev-Module-1/Part-5-HTML_Selectors_And_Grouping.md

 </div>

 ````
-- In CSS Doc to style that Particular DIV we write as follows :straight_ruler:
+- In CSS Doc to style that Particular DIV we write as follows

 ``` css